stdio-cz/mhmp_mapk_output-gateway/CONTRIBUTING.md

 Feel free to use GitMojis (https://gitmoji.carloscuesta.me/)

+Name your single issue branches aimed for MR as `<issue-number>-issue-description` so the issue will get linked to that branch.
+Same as mentioning issue number (with `#`) in commit message (example `$ git commit -m "A brief summary of the commit related to #34`).

 ## Code style guide and design decisions

 - `core` is a base part of our appliation, similar to `libs` in other projects, server for the core data platform functionality, should be usable by another project (different city, different datasets, different use-cases) and SHOULD NOT depend on anything project-specific (anything outside `core`)